How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 Why Validate Your Product?

-There are several reasons to validate your product before starting with sourcing: Due Diligence, cost analysis, and anticipating challenges in advance.
+There are several reasons to validate your product before starting the sourcing process, including due diligence, cost analysis, and anticipating potential challenges in advance.

 Due Diligence

-Product validation is about doing due diligence on a product to ensure it is feasible and worth the money and effort to manufacture it.
+Product validation involves conducting thorough due diligence on a product to ensure it is feasible and worth the investment of time and resources required for manufacturing.
 It will uncover your product’s duties, tariffs, customs, and import fees.
 Validation should also find any certification and compliance issues your product may have.
 Unfortunately, too many buyers trust their suppliers or freight forwarders to resolve these issues.
 In reality, the buyer is responsible for knowing what is needed to import a product into their respective country.

 Figure out the Landed Cost

-The landed cost is the total cost to get your product made and shipped to its final destination, which is usually an Amazon fulfillment center, a 3rd party fulfillment center, or your business.
+The landed cost is the total cost to manufacture and ship your product to its final destination, which is typically an Amazon fulfillment center, a third-party fulfillment center, or your own business.

 Landed Cost = Total Manufacturing Cost + Fixed cost + Shipping + packaging + Duty/Fees/Customs

-Product Validation will give you an early cost analysis of your product to determine the cost and see if your product will be profitable.
-The goal is to determine the total landed cost to manufacture, ship, prep, and fulfill a product batch.
-In the end, you should get the total manufacturing cost + fixed cost + shipping + duty/fees/customs to end up with the total.
+Product Validation will provide an early cost analysis of your product, allowing you to determine the cost and assess its profitability.
+The goal is to determine the total landed cost of manufacturing, shipping, preparation, and fulfillment of a product batch.
+In the end, you should add the total manufacturing cost, fixed costs, shipping, duty, fees, and customs to arrive at the total.
 Next, you should research similar products already on the market to determine their feasibility.

-The rule of thumb is ⅓ for making and shipping your product +⅓ to pay to Amazon + ⅓ for yourself (profit).
+The rule of thumb is ⅓ for making and shipping your product, +⅓ to pay Amazon, and +⅓ for yourself (profit).

 Many people will start at the end and determine the ideal landed cost, while others will start with the manufacturing cost and determine the final target price.
 Ultimately, the profit margins and final pricing (what you’ll charge the end customer) are up to you.

-OF NOTE: Two types of product validation are pretty different–manufacturing and marketing validation.
-Marketing validation is when you test the market to see if there is any demand for your product, while manufacturing validation determines if and what it takes to make it.
+OF NOTE: Two types of product validation differ significantly – manufacturing validation and marketing validation.
+Marketing validation involves testing the market to determine if there is demand for your product, while manufacturing validation assesses the feasibility of producing it.
 While Cosmo offers manufacturing validation, we do not currently provide market validation.

 What do you need to start?

-A product specification sheet is the only thing you need to start validation.
-How detailed the product specifications sheet is will depend on the product and your progress.
-Since this is early sourcing, the goal is to get basic quotes and determine if a product can be made and what it takes to make it.
+A product specification sheet is all you need to start validation.
+The level of detail in the product specifications sheet will depend on the product and your progress.
+Since this is an early sourcing effort, the goal is to obtain basic quotes and determine if a product can be manufactured, as well as what it takes to do so.
 There is no need to worry if you don’t have every tiny detail of your product figured out.
-If you don’t have a product specification sheet yet, check out our guide on creating one: https://www.cosmosourcing.com/blog/how-to-create-a-great-product-specification-sheet.
+If you don’t have a product specification sheet yet, check out our guide on creating one: https://www.cosmosourcing.com/blog/how-to-create-a-great-product-specification-sheet

 Some people know exactly what they want and will have a fully detailed product spec sheet before they start validation.
 Some people will begin product validation with a basic product specification sheet and then refine and finalize the product spec sheet at the end of the validation phase.
 There are many reasons to keep your product specification sheet flexible.
 For example, you may not know what it takes to create your product, so you make the final sheet based on the manufacturing requirements.
 Perhaps you learn that a supplier offers a broader range of customization than expected.

 To be clear, the more detailed your product specification, the more precise your responses will be.
-Since we are getting estimations, the highs and lows will align with the end numbers with a more detailed product spec sheet.
+As we receive estimates, the highs and lows will align with the final numbers, accompanied by a more detailed product specification sheet.

 How to do Product Validation

 Product validation isn’t overly complicated.
 We broke it down into a few simple steps for you to complete.
-When you are done, you should have all the necessary information to start souring.
+When you are done, you should have all the necessary information to start sourcing

 Find Suitable Factories for Quotes

 As mentioned earlier, product validation should set the foundation for the sourcing stage.
-Thus, when looking for factories and suppliers for this step, you ensure they are good enough to use later.
-Generally, I do a simple search for factories in this step, while in the sourcing step, I go into extreme depth, using a wide range of resources such as customs data, trade shows, and more.
+Thus, when looking for factories and suppliers for this step, ensure they are of sufficient quality to be used later.
+Generally, I conduct a simple search for factories in this step.
+In contrast, in the sourcing step, I delve into extreme depth, utilizing a wide range of resources, including customs data, trade shows, and more.

-During the product validation phase, you only need to use websites such as Alibaba, Global Sources, or Made in China.
-You can see a complete list of sites where you can find suppliers here: https://www.cosmosourcing.com/blog/how-to-create-a-great-product-specification-sheet.
+During the product validation phase, you only need to use websites such as Alibaba, Global Sources, or Made-in-China.
+You can find a complete list of sites where you can locate suppliers here: https://www.cosmosourcing.com/blog/how-to-create-a-great-product-specification-sheet.
 Then, search for your product; you should get a decent list of potential suppliers.
-Once you find suppliers, you can move on to the next step.
+Once you have found suppliers, you can proceed to the next step.

 Reach out to the suppliers, get quotes & manufacturing details

 During the product validation phase, you should seek soft quotes.
-Soft quotes are quick quotes provided by a supplier to give you a solid idea of the price instead of a hard quote that is definitive and can be acted on.
+Soft quotes are quick estimates provided by a supplier to give you a solid idea of the price, rather than a definitive hard quote that can be acted upon.

-In the previous steps, you should have prepared a product spec sheet and a request for a quote (RFQ).
+In the previous steps, you should have prepared a product specification sheet and a request for quotation (RFQ).
 When you message a supplier, this is the first time you should send messages to potential suppliers.
 You should use the previously created RFQ and attach your product spec sheet.
-You should also use the free “request for quote” tools that Alibaba and other sourcing websites offer.
+You should also utilize the free “request for quote” tools offered by Alibaba and other sourcing websites.

-When messaging suppliers, you should include all relevant product details, your expected order quantity, and which country you are shipping to, and ask them to create a quote for you.
-Since, at this point, you’re just getting a basic soft quote, you do not need to pry into too much detail.
-Please keep it simple for now, as we’ll get into much more complexity later in the sourcing process.
+When messaging suppliers, include all relevant product details, your expected order quantity, and the country to which you are shipping, and request a quote.
+Since you’re only getting a basic soft quote at this point, you don’t need to delve into too much detail.
+Please keep it simple for now, as we’ll delve into greater complexity later in the sourcing process.

-When you have established contact with a few factories, please ask them for details about their factory and what it takes to make your product.
-For instance, if you need fabric printing done, ask about sublimation or screen printing; if you don’t know the difference, ask them to show you.
+Once you have established contact with a few factories, please ask them for details about their facilities and what it takes to manufacture your product.
+For instance, if you need fabric printing done, ask about sublimation or screen printing.
+If you don’t know the difference, ask them to explain it to you.
 They’ll likely answer in detail; as a result, you’ll know more about that aspect of manufacturing, and you can tweak your product spec sheet or message accordingly.
-So take advantage of this step to learn all the details about your product.
+So, take advantage of this step to learn all the details about your product.

-A good factory, or at least one good at establishing a relationship with their customers, will be able and willing to answer most of your questions, including the basic ones.
+A good factory, or at least one that excels at establishing a relationship with its customers, will be able and willing to answer most of your questions, including the basic ones.
 When you first talk to a supplier, it is the best time to ask about the items you want and need to know about the product.
-Once you get to the complete sourcing phase, you should be an expert in your product and what it takes to make it.
-Then, after a bit of back and forth, be sure to thank them for their time and tell them that you will get back to them later about the full order.
+Once you reach the complete sourcing phase, you should be an expert in your product and understand what it takes to produce it.
+Then, after a bit of back and forth, be sure to thank them for their time and let them know that you will follow up with them later regarding the full order.

 Organizing Quotes